 for testing products and features with users with different disabilities.

 Users with significant vision loss use a software tool called screen reader that reads out the text from the screen along with text labels for non-text items.
 Many of them also use a refreshable Braille display to experience the content from the screen reader in Braille via touch.
 JAWS is the most popular commercial screen reader on Windows.
 NVDA is a free screen reader on Windows.
 VoiceOver is a screen reader that is built into Mac computers, iPads and iPhones.
-Learn how to use your iPhone with the display turned off using Voiceover through a hands-on exercise.

 In the video that follows, Carin, a member of D2L’s accessibility team and a screen reader ninja, demonstrates how she uses Brightspace with the JAWS screen reader.